You are here

 IRB Application Process

-Before beginning the IRB application for a collaborative, multi-site site study, contact the IRB-HSBS sIRB Coordinator for assistance in identifying the appropriate application type and authorization (reliance) agreement type for your project.
+Before beginning the IRB application for a cooperative or multi-site site study, contact the IRB-HSBS sIRB Coordinator for assistance in identifying the appropriate application type and authorization (reliance) agreement type for your project.

 IRB-HSBS as the sIRB (U-M is the reviewing IRB)